 The new seaside resort grew rapidly although fishing remained the main industry in Hastings.
 In the 1820's Pelham Place and Crescent were built.
 So were Castle Street and Wellington Place.

 There used to be a stream called the Bourne, which flowed through the center of the old town.
 It was covered over in 1834.
 Today it lives on as the name of road.
 Also in 1834 headland called White Rock was removed to improve communications.

 There were several improvements in Hastings in the 19th century.
 In 1820 a Paving and Improvement Act was passed by Parliament.
 This formed a body of men to pave, clean and light the streets.
 Hastings gained its first newspaper in 1830.
 Also in 1830 Hastings obtained gas light.
 In 1833 a piped water supply was created.
 The first real police force in Hastings was created in 1836.
 The railway reached Hastings in 1851.

-Holy Trinity Church was built in 1858.
-The first fire brigade in Hastings was formed in 1861.
+Holy Trinity Church was built in 1858 and the first fire brigade in Hastings was formed in 1861.
 Queens Hotel was built in 1862.
 Also in 1862 a Clock Tower was erected.
 Hastings Pier was built in 1872.

 St Mary Star of the Sea was built in 1883 by a poet named Coventry Patmore as a memorial to his wife.